Matija Pintarič

-Matija Pintarič (born August 11, 1989) is a Slovenian ice hockey goaltender playing for Dragons de Rouen of the Ligue Magnus.
+Matija Pintarič (born 11 August 1989) is a Slovenian ice hockey goaltender playing for Brûleurs de Loups of the Ligue Magnus.
 He participated at the 2011 IIHF World Championship as a member of the Slovenia men's national ice hockey team.

 Pintaric is a three-time winner (2017, 2019, 2020) of the Jean Ferrand Trophy awarded to the best goaltender in the French Ligue Magnus.
 He was also voted best goaltender of the Champions Hockey League group stage in 2018 and 2021.